 St Columba’s is part of the Church of Scotland.
-Many of the congregation have Scottish or Presbyterian connections, but certainly not all.
-We have a lively mix of nationalities and denominations, members and visitors, ages and life experiences.
+Many of the congregation have Scottish or Presbyterian connections but certainly not all.
+We have a lively mix of nationalities and denominations, ages and life experiences, members and visitors.

-St Columba’s combines activity, peace and prayer.
-Many diverse groups meet throughout the week; school children, Alcoholics Anonymous, the Night Shelter for Homeless Guests; congregational meals, musical events and Scottish Country dancing – our church witnesses plenty of life.
-All the while, through Sunday services and the gatherings that mark the great events of life, we worship God and grow together.
+In normal times, St Columba’s combines activity, peace and prayer.
+Many groups meet throughout the week; school children, Alcoholics Anonymous, the Night Shelter for Homeless Guests, congregational meals, musical events and Scottish Country dancing – our church witnesses plenty of life.
+All the while, through Sunday worship and the services that mark the great events of life we worship God and grow together.

 These of course are not normal times.
 Unfortunately for the safety of all, our building is closed for the time being.
 However, though the building is closed, the Church is not shut.
 The Church Office is staffed from home and is open for enquiries.
 Simultaneously all church members are actively encouraged both to pray for and to stay in touch with each other, offering the friendship and support that is so vital at this time.
 We hope to continue live streaming an act of worship from St Columba’s at 11am each Sunday, and we invite you to enjoy music recorded by our choir leading up to Easter.
 And as people of Easter we look forward to reopening our doors when the time is right.